Central Location, Recreation and Beer

-In the midst of this eclectic mixed-use area are major tourist attractions that recall the area’s rich agritourism and locally-grown business culture, as well as the Headquarters and Visitor Center for the Green Mountain Club, the organization that conserves and maintains the Long Trail.
+In the midst of this eclectic mixed-use area are major tourist attractions that recall the area’s central location, recreation, craft beer, rich agritourism and locally-grown business culture.
+Waterbury Center is also home to the Headquarters and Visitor Center for the Green Mountain Club, the organization that conserves and maintains the Long Trail.

 Submitted by DiscoverWaterbury.com There’s no better way to beat the winter blues than at this popular winter festival where community members and visitors come together to play, laugh, sing, and dance!
 This 10-day event boasts a lineup of unique and exciting events...